House OKs debt and funding plan, inviting clash with GOP

 Rep. Rosa DeLauro, the Democratic chairwoman of the House Appropriations Committee, was forced to introduce another version of the bill Tuesday after some within the Democratic caucus objected to the inclusion of $1 billion for Israel’s Iron Dome defense system, which uses missiles to intercept short-range rockets fired into the country.

-The Israel defense issue splits Democrats, but DeLauro assured colleagues that money for the weapons system would be included in the annual defense spending bill for the next fiscal year, which begins Oct.
-1. Hoyer went a step further and said he would bring a bill to the floor this week to replenish the Iron Dome system.
+The Israel defense issue splits Democrats, but DeLauro assured colleagues that money for the weapons system would be included in the annual defense spending bill.
+Hoyer went a step further and said he would bring a bill to the floor this week to replenish the Iron Dome system.

 Republicans were highly critical of the change and vowed to stand as allies with Israel.

-Meanwhile, behind the scenes, Democrats were negotiating among themselves over Biden's big “build back better” package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.
+Meanwhile, behind the scenes, Democrats were negotiating over Biden's big “build back better” package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.

 Publicly, the White House has remained confident the legislation will pass soon, despite sharp differences among progressives and moderates in the party over the eventual size of the package and a companion $1 trillion bipartisan infrastructure bill.

 Biden's big initiative touches almost all aspects of Americans' lives.
-It would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old.
-It would increase and expand government health, education and family support programs for households, children and seniors, and boost environmental infrastructure programs to fight climate change.
+It would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old, including government health, education and family support and environmental efforts to fight climate change.

 With Republicans opposed to Biden's vision, Democrats have no votes to spare in the Senate, and just a few votes' margin in the House.

 House Speaker Nancy Pelosi has promised a Sept.
-27 vote on a companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, though House Republicans mostly oppose it.
+27 vote on the companion $1 trillion bill of public works projects that has already passed the Senate.

 Even though that bipartisan bill should be an easy legislative lift, it too faces a political obstacle course.
 Dozens of lawmakers in the Congressional Progressive Caucus are expected to vote against it if it comes ahead of the broader Biden package.
 And centrists won’t vote for the broader package unless they are assured the bipartisan bill will also be included.